MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-custom-functions-lg.md

 Download and install the latest version of the [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme).

 1. Run the sample locally on your machine.
-If you need instructions, refer to the readme file for the [C#](https://aka.ms/dotnet-lg-20-custom-function-sample)or [Javascript](https://aka.ms/js-lg-20-custom-functions-sample) sample.
+If you need instructions, refer to the README file for the [C#](https://aka.ms/dotnet-lg-20-custom-function-sample)or [Javascript](https://aka.ms/js-lg-20-custom-functions-sample) sample.
 1. In the emulator, type anything.
 You will notice that the emulator will return the square root of numbers entered and `NaN` for all other input.

 ![test the bot](../v4sdk/media/language-generation/botbuilder-howto-custom-functions/test-bot.png)